csterritt/worker-d1-drizzle/README.md

 ### Basic CloudFlare worker+d1+drizzle app with username and password authentication

+#### Sign up modes

+The app can be configured to run in one of following four modes, by setting the `SIGNUP_MODE` environment variable:

+1. `NO_SIGN_UP` - No sign up allowed
+2. `OPEN_SIGN_UP` - Anyone can sign up, as long as they validate their sign in via an email
+3. `GATED_SIGN_UP` - Sign up is allowed, with a validation email, but only for users with a single-use sign up code.
+4. `INTEREST_SIGN_UP` - Sign up is not allowed, but users can express interest in signing up, by giving their email address.

+There are tests for each of these modes (and general functionality) in the `e2e-tests` directory.

 #### Setup for development

 [For generating/synchronizing types based on your Worker configuration run](https://developers.cloudflare.com/workers/wrangler/commands/#types):